descope/descope-ruby-sdk/README.md

     name: 'My Role',
     description: 'Optional description to briefly explain what this role allows.',
     permission_names: ['My Updated Permission'],
+    tenant_id: 'Optionally scope this role for this specific tenant.
+If left empty, the role will be available to all tenants.'
 )

 # Update will override all fields as is.
 Use carefully.